madushkavi/Saloon_frontend/README.md

 ### Admin Dashboard
 For admin-specific features and functionalities, explore the admin dashboard developed by [Madushka](https://github.com/madushkavi).

-## Contribute
-We welcome contributions and collaboration.
-If you're interested in enhancing this project, please feel free to create issues, submit pull requests, or contact us for more information.

 ## Thank You!
 Thank you for your interest and support.
 We hope the Saloon Booking Management System brings convenience and efficiency to both customers and administrators.